Fantasy Review Barn

 You’re probably getting the picture by now.
 I liked it, quite a lot actually.
 Compelling characters, a fully-realised world, an action-packed plot that zooms along at a rate of knots and never feels in the least contrived, and a wonderful ending with plenty of emotional resonance.
 A beautifully conceived and written book with real depth.
 Highly recommended.
 Five stars.

-If you really want to know this sort of thing, I recommend the author’s website, which is amazing.
+If you really want to know this sort of thing, I recommend the author’s website

 The best is in Glenda Larke’s ‘Stormlords’ trilogy: ‘pedeshit’.
 But ‘pike/piking’ is close, very close.
 And then there’s ‘Morgwi’s balls’.
 Gotta love an author who can invent great swearwords.
 ETA: well, who'd a thunk it, apparently 'piking' isn't an invented swearword after all.
 It's been around since the 18th century, and is an integral part of the Planescape D&D setting.
 So now we know.
 Still think it's a cracking word, though.